YurySolovyov/Injectoid/README.md

   * If value/object form is used, module gets immediately available as `moduleName`

 ###`app.run(resolvable);`
+Calls `resolvable` with resolved modules.
+Useful if you need to obtain a reference to some module, or call something just once.
 * `resolvable: [function]`.
-Function is called with resolved modules as arguments.
-Useful if you need to obtain a reference to some module, or call something just once.
+Called with resolved modules as arguments.
     * If some required modules are not available, `resolvable` function is put into a queue, as in `app.provide` case.

 ### License